 When you create a new Netlify site from Git, and select GitHub as your Git provider, you will be prompted to install the Netlify GitHub App if you haven’t already.

 If you do not see this prompt, the app has already been installed on your GitHub account or on a GitHub organization you belong to.
 If you don’t see the repository or organization you’re looking for, this is likely because you have not granted access to it.
+Check our guidance on troubleshooting repository linking to learn how you can adjust organization/repository access.

 Convert existing sites